celestiaorg/CIPs/cips/cip-17.md

 ## Rationale

-This CIP provides a complete list of breaking changes for the Lemongrass upgrade, along with links to those specs.
+This CIP provides a complete list of breaking changes for the Lemongrass breaking network upgrade, along with links to those specs.

 ## Security Considerations